openstack-archive/fuel-plugin-contrail/specs/spec-4.0.1.rst

 Create a role called 'DPDK' to mark compute nodes which should be configured to use DPDK-based vRouter.
 Hugepages setup must be handled by plug-in, since there's no hugepages support in Fuel 8.0.
-For hugepages there should be 2 settings: type and ammount of pages to allocate.
+For hugepages there should be 2 settings: type and amount of pages to allocate.
 Type has 2 options: 2MB and 1GB.
-Ammount should be specified as a percentage from all available memory.
+Amount should be specified as a percentage from all available memory.
 DPDK-based vRouter should use 'Private' interface, in the same way as kernel-based vRouter does.